OmarMUhammed03/Ticket-Booking-System/README.md

 - **User Service**: Manages user profiles, registration, and user-related data.
 Handles user CRUD operations and provides user information to other services as needed.

 - **Auth Service**: Responsible for authentication and authorization.
 Issues and validates JWT tokens, manages login, registration, and user roles, and integrates with the API Gateway for secure access control.
+- **Distributed Caching with Redis**: To handle high-concurrency scenarios and prevent race conditions, the system uses a distributed cache (Redis) for temporary ticket reservations.
+When a user initiates a booking, the ticket is atomically checked and temporarily locked in the cache.
+This lock has a configured expiration time, ensuring that if the booking is not completed within a certain window (e.g., due to payment failure or user abandonment), the ticket is automatically released and made available to other users.
 - **`common-library`**: A shared Maven module that centralizes common logic and configuration across all microservices.
 This library includes:

     - **Global Exception Handling:** A centralized `@RestControllerAdvice` to ensure consistent error responses across all APIs.